-• Increased numbers and complexity of student health conditions, higher costs, increased federal and state requirements, and reduced capacity, has resulted in significantly reduced direct RN hours.
+Increased numbers and complexity of student health conditions, higher costs, increased federal and state requirements, and reduced capacity, have resulted in significantly reduced direct RN hours.

-• Student chronic health conditions, unfunded state mandates, and federal requirements have increased, resulting in higher needs for RN direct care services to students that includes, conducting student health assessments and counseling, developing individualized health plans, and other direct care service needs.

-• A decrease in funding and nursing hours to support health education, staff training, and prevention services such as, population health and safety, immunization compliance and reduction of the spread of communicable diseases, and many other necessary services.
+- Student chronic health conditions, unfunded state mandates, and federal requirements have increased, resulting in higher needs for RN direct care services to students that includes student health assessments and counseling, individualized health plans, mandated screenings and other direct care service needs. - A decrease in funding and nursing hours to support health education, staff training, and prevention services such as population health and safety, immunization compliance and reduction of the spread of communicable diseases, emergency planning, coordination of care and many other critical services. - Decreased capacity and funding to keep up with the market demands.

-- Decrease capacity and funding to keep up with the market demands. - 10.
-Future opportunities:
+10. Future opportunities: